darky/repl-ns/README.md

 *TL;DR Because it fastest, glad and fun way to develop software.
 Clojure guys approve it*

 Node.js development process evolved gradually.
 At the beginning was nothing, and developers restarted node.js from scratch manually for code testing.
 Then some automation appears [nodemon](https://nodemon.io/).
 Fine!
-Now I can relax from bored `Ctrl+C` -> `UP` -> `Enter` process.
+Now I can relax from boring `Ctrl+C` -> `UP` -> `Enter` process.
 But it's not enough!
 Restarting node.js process from scratch is very expensive!
 * Need to require in runtime all project files.
 Yes!
 All this hundreds files of your 3+ years old monolith 😊
 * Seems you have TypeScript too.
 Need to transpile all this kind with additional time wasting (Yeah!
-Say hello to ts-node perf tweak and all new TypeScript compilers, which written on Rust/C++ 😀)
+Say hello to ts-node perf tweak and all new TypeScript compilers, which written on Rust/C++/Go 😀)
 * And establish DB connection too
 * And establish Kafka/RabbitMQ/SQS connection too
 * And establish Redis connection too